 SHORT TITLE.
 This Article shall be known as the Fife Lake Township Zoning Ordinance and will be referred to herein as “this Ordinance.”

 PURPOSE.
-The purposes of this Ordinance are to protect the public health, safety and general welfare of the inhabitants of the Township; to provide for adequate light, air and convenience of access, to secure safety from fire and other dangers; to avoid undue concentration of population by regulating and limiting types and locations of buildings and regulating the location of trades, industries and buildings designated for specific uses; to provide for the orderly development of the Township; to encourage the use of lands and resources of the Township in accordance with their character and adaptability; to provide for safety in traffic, adequate parking and reduce hazards to life and property; to facilitate the development of adequate systems of fire protection, education, recreation, water supplies and sanitary facilities; and to conserve life, property, natural resources and the use of public funds for public services and improvements to conform with the most advantageous use of lands, resources and properties.
+The purposes of this Ordinance are to protect the public health, safety and general welfare of the inhabitants of the Township; to provide for adequate light, air and convenience of access, to secure safety from fire and other dangers; by regulating and limiting types and locations of buildings and regulating the location of trades, industries and buildings designated for specific uses; to provide for the orderly development of the Township; to encourage the use of lands and resources of the Township in accordance with their character and adaptability; to provide for safety in traffic, adequate parking and reduce hazards to life and property; to facilitate the development of adequate systems of fire protection, education, recreation, water supplies and sanitary facilities; and to conserve life, property, natural resources and the use of public funds for public services and improvements to conform with the most advantageous use of lands, resources and properties.

 INTERPRETATION.
 In their interpretation and application, any enforcement officer or agency, any court and any Zoning Board of Appeals members shall hold the provisions of this Article to be minimum acceptable standards and requirements adopted for the promotion of the health, safety, security, and general welfare of Fife Lake Township.